Gwali-1/Swytch/docs/docs/ActorPool.md

 ### Tell

-Once registered, you can send a message to the actor using the `Tell` method:
+Once registered, you can send a message to the actor using the `Tell` method.
 The `Tell` method is used to send a message to a registered actor in the actor pool.
-This isa generic method takes two parameters.
+This is a generic method takes two parameters.

 _T_ specifies the type of the actor that will receive the message.